 Mike Senior goes into great detail about monitors and sound treatment.
 This was boring at 1st, but I now understand why it’s important to understand.
 How can you expect to achieve a good mix if you can’t hear everything properly?

 Another thing I like about Mike is he doesn’t rattle off a huge list of monitors.
 He sticks with a select few (with good explanations) and shows you how to get the most from your home studio.

 Lastly, the icing on the cake.
 Mike leaves links to songs and stems of multiple genres you can use to practice mixing with.

 The best piece of gear I’ve purchased in years.
 A lot of music creators are running around with mobile setups these days.
 The problem with the mobile setup is you can only take what fits in a backpack.
 There are some smaller monitors you can bring within another bag, but that’s a pain at times.

-Everywhere I turn I see these headphones: Professional recording studios, field recorders, recordists, boom operators.
-The 7506’s are loved, they’re trusted.
+Everywhere I turn, I see these headphones: Professional recording studios, field recorders, recordists, boom operators.
+The 7506s are loved, accurate, and trusted.
 I like them because of their sound and ease of portability (they fold up).
 No fancy features, just a good pair of inexpensive headphones.